 \subsubsection{\textbf{Task Allocation for Multi-Agents}}

-Assigning agents to focus on narrow and specific types of work tends to yield better outcomes \cite{li2024camel, li2023metaagents}.
-Specifically, in the context of designing novel devices like FCIs, we organize and delegate tasks with the following considerations:
+Assigning agents to focus on narrow, specific tasks typically leads to better outcomes \cite{li2024camel, li2023metaagents}.
+In the context of designing novel devices like FCIs, we organize and delegate tasks based on the following considerations:

-Initially, we categorize the entire design process into two main phases: ideation of design goals and detailing (Ideation \& Detailing), and the technical implementation of solutions (Implementation Solution).
-The Ideation \& Detailing phase demands a comprehensive qualitative understanding of the design space for the new device (FCI in our case), and a macroscopic view of the design.
-We assign this sub-task to one agent (\textit{Consultant}) and guide it on how to gather or propose sufficient design details (Fig. \ref{fig:agent_framework}.a).
+Initially, we divide the design process into two main phases: Ideation \& Detailing and Implementation Solution.
+The Ideation \& Detailing phase requires a comprehensive qualitative understanding of the design space for the new technology (in this case, the FCI) and a macroscopic view of the design.
+This sub-task is assigned to a single agent (\textit{Consultant}), which is guided to gather or propose sufficient design details (Fig. \ref{fig:agent_framework}.a).

-The Implementation Solution phase involves the specific design of various sub-modules within a device, requiring specialized and in-depth knowledge, and can be assigned to different clusters of agents (Fig. \ref{fig:agent_framework}.b).
-If we follow the modules included in FCI, they should be divided into Input, Output, and Computation modules.
-However, during development, we find that some knowledge required for designing I/O modules is relatively challenging to explain effectively to LLM agents through natural language, and LLM agents inherently struggle with tasks involving structure, geometry, and space.
-Therefore, we adjust the design expectations for these two modules to primarily produce qualitative suggestions, thereby simplifying the task difficulty and assigning it to one agent (\textit{I/O Designer}).
-For the Computation Module, as LLM agents can draw on their knowledge in electronic circuit design, we set the design expectation to produce directly executable solutions.
-We refer to the conventional steps of logic electrical design \cite{dessouky2019hardfails, blocklove2023chip} and specifically divide this design task into Logic Analysis (\textit{Logic Designer}), Circuit Generation (\textit{Circuit Engineer}), and Circuit Inspection (\textit{Inspector}), allocating them to an agent cluster to achieve the best results.
+The Implementation Solution phase focuses on the specific design of sub-modules within the device, requiring specialized, in-depth knowledge, which can be assigned to different clusters of agents (Fig. \ref{fig:agent_framework}.b).
+For the FCI, these modules are divided into Input, Output, and Computation.
+However, we found that some knowledge required for designing I/O modules is difficult to effectively communicate to LLM agents through natural language, and LLM agents tend to struggle with tasks involving structure, geometry, and space.
+As a result, we adjusted the expectations for these modules to primarily generate qualitative suggestions, simplifying the task for a single agent (\textit{I/O Designer}).

+For the Computation Module, since LLM has a foundation in electronic circuit design, we set the expectation to produce directly executable solutions.
+Following standard logic design practices \cite{dessouky2019hardfails, blocklove2023chip}, we divide the task into Logic Analysis (\textit{Logic Designer}), Circuit Generation (\textit{Circuit Engineer}), and Circuit Inspection (\textit{Inspector}), assigning these tasks to an agent cluster to optimize performance.